mofterdinger/custom-recipe/README.md

 ## Connect your CLI to https://app.moderne.io

 By connecting the CLI to a Moderne tenant (in this case, the public open source Moderne tenant), we can conveniently sync the recipe catalog available locally to what is in that tenant.
-Retrieve an access token from Moderne:

  ```bash
 mod config moderne edit https://app.moderne.io --token <YOUR_TOKEN>